what to expect

 What are the differences between the services?

 We have 3 services but all the congregations are united in their desire to know Jesus and to hear more from God’s word.
 Visit our services page to understand the key differences.

-You don’t need to dress up or wear a suit, although you can if you like and that’s what’s comfortable for you.
+You don’t need to dress up or wear a suit, although you can if you like.
 Most people at Platt wear fairly casual clothes; you’ll see a variety from smart clothes to tracky bottoms.
 The important thing is to be comfortable.
 Those leading the services usually don’t wear any distinctive clothes and we are relaxed and informal.